efagioli01/Note-taker-Application-Express/README.md

 ## Description
 ```
 The goal of this project was to create a Node.js command-line application that takes in information about employees on an engineering team through user prompts, then generates an HTML webpage that displays the information for each employee.
+I also handled a  DELETE requests, by adding the DELETE route to the application.
 ```